Samson: Comparison with other religious and mythological figures

 Some modern academics have interpreted Samson as a solar deity, as a demi-god (such as Hercules or Enkidu, among others) somehow enfolded into Jewish religious lore, or as an archetypical folk hero.
+According to Jack M. Sasson, Samson would later be understood as a giant because of the size and function of the fortified city gates of Gaza.
+Furthermore, he describes the Biblical figure as a "comic hero", and argues the narrative does not demand historical validation, but to consider the possibility that such traditions include sharper lessons than those strictly derived from history.

 In the late nineteenth and early twentieth centuries, some comparative mythologists interpreted Samson as a euhemerized solar deity, arguing that Samson's name is derived from Hebrew šemeš, meaning "Sun", and that his long hair might represent the Sun's rays.
 These solar theorists also pointed out that the legend of Samson is set within the general vicinity of Beth Shemesh, a village whose name means "Temple of the Sun".
 They argued that the name Delilah may have been a wordplay with the Hebrew word for night, layla, which "consumes" the day.
-Although this hypothesis is still sometimes promoted in scholarly circles, it has generally fallen out of favor due to the superficiality of supporting evidence.
+Although this hypothesis is still sometimes promoted in scholarly circles such as by Robin Baker, it has generally fallen out of favor due to the superficiality of supporting evidence.

-An interpretation far more popular among current scholars holds that Samson is a Hebrew variant of the same international Near Eastern folk hero which inspired the earlier Mesopotamian Enkidu and the later Greek Heracles (and, by extension, his Roman Hercules adaptation).
+An interpretation far more popular among current scholars holds that Samson is a Hebrew variant of the same international Near Eastern folk hero which inspired the earlier Mesopotamian Enkidu and the later Greek Heracles (and, by extension, his Roman adaptation Hercules).
 Heracles and Samson both slew a lion bare-handed (the former killed the Nemean lion).
 Likewise, they were both believed to have once been extremely thirsty and drunk water which poured out from a rock, and to have torn down the gates of a city.
 They were both betrayed by a woman (Heracles by Deianira, Samson by Delilah), who led them to their respective dooms.
 Both heroes, champions of their respective peoples, die by their own hands: Heracles ends his life on a pyre; whereas Samson makes the Philistine temple collapse upon himself and his enemies.
 In this interpretation, the annunciation of Samson's birth to his mother is a censored account of divine conception.
+Robert Karl Gnuse posited that Samson moving two posts to the top of the hill may be inspired by the legend of Hercules erecting two pillars at the Straight of Gibraltar.